wider2/KotlinSunriseSunset/README.md

     5. Store search result in Room database to prevent redundant network request

 ### Google Places API - not used in this application.
-    No reason to pay the bills due to alternative services on the market.
+    No reason to pay the Google bills due to alternative, free of charge services on the market.
     I prefer to use open source project with MIT license or similar.
     OpenStreetMap Nominatim API Endpoints service provide search by city name to get its coordinate and other data.